-Comprised of the world's largest precision optical instruments and the world's second-largest vacuum systems, LIGO is a marvel of engineering and human ingenuity.
-Read on for some quick facts about LIGO, its past, and its exciting future as a research facility.
+Comprising the world's largest precision optical instruments and utilizing one of the world's largest vacuum systems, LIGO is a marvel of engineering and human ingenuity.
+Read on for some quick facts about LIGO, its past, and its exciting future.

 LIGO and Cutting Edge Discovery Science